 Exit Steve Jobs

-Nobody expected Jobs — who, even in 1985, was well-known to the public, thanks to a sustained PR blitz — to stay quiet long.
+Nobody expected Jobs — who, even in 1985, was well-known to the public, thanks to a sustained PR blitz — to stay quiet for long.
 However, relatively few expected the 30-year-old Apple co-founder to leave the company altogether.
-Those rumors gained credibility in early September, when news emerged that Jobs sold 19.7 percent of his Apple stock in only two months.
+Those rumors gained credibility in early September, when news emerged that Jobs sold 19.7% of his Apple stock in only two months.

 In July, he sold 850,000 shares for $14 million.
 On August 22, he sold a further 500,000 shares for $7.43 million.
 As trade publication InfoWorld noted on September 2, “The large amounts of stock and high values are stirring speculation in the industry that Jobs will be starting his own venture sometime soon and that he may invite current Apple employees to join him.”